8 Most Common Mistakes Small Businesses Make Website

 You should use more contact forms, call-to-action-buttons, chatbot messengers, pop-ups, etc, and display them in easily noticeable buttons.

-Without catching a user’s eye, engaging them to click one among those buttons, you won’t gain a lead or make the sale.
+Without catching a user’s eye, and engaging them to click one among those buttons, you won’t gain a lead or make the sale.

 Today, people everywhere have mobile phones.
 If a user opens your site and it’s entirely unoptimized, their experience will decrease.